Ecclesiastes 7 – Trying to Find a Better Way

 i.
 This comes from the deep and pained sense of meaninglessness that the Preacher suffered under.
 It made him feel that death was better than life.

 ii.
-“Nothing in the first half of verse 1 prepares us for the body-blow of the second half… Instead of reflecting and arguing, he will bombard us with proverbs, with their strong impact and varied angles of attack.”
+“Nothing in the first half of Ecclesiastes 7:1 prepares us for the body-blow of the second half… Instead of reflecting and arguing, he will bombard us with proverbs, with their strong impact and varied angles of attack.”
 (Kidner)

 iii.
 Even the day of one’s birth is ominous, despite all the hopes and potential in a baby’s birth.
 Children come into the world uttering the human sound – a scream.
 “Before ever a child speak, he prophesies, by his tears, of his ensuing sorrows.”
 (Trapp)